stadium-software/samples-upgrading/readme.md

    1. Add or remove empty lines in the CSS files or the Javascript
    2. Do not add new variables to the CSS files
    3. Do not remove any of the existing variables from the CSS files
+   4. Do not change any of the Javascript

 ![](images/EditableElements.png)